Vietnam.vn - Nền tảng quảng bá Việt Nam

 Video posted on the Nusrat ul-Islam wa al-Muslimin (JNIM) media platform shows two hostages saying they were captured while working for a Russian company in southwestern Niger.

-Speaking in English with Russian accents, both identified themselves as Russian and said they had been taken hostage in Mbanga, about 60km west of the capital Niamey.
+Speaking in English with Russian accents, they both identified themselves as Russian and said they had been taken hostage in Mbanga, about 60km west of the capital Niamey.
 They did not say when they had been kidnapped.

 It is unclear when and where the video was filmed.
 There is no ransom demand in the video.